 The Human Sexuality and Health Scholarly Concentration introduces students to a range of issues related to sex, gender and sexuality and how these characteristics intersect with the practice of medicine.
 Topics include: sex and gender development and diversity; sexuality and sexual fluidity; sexual and romantic relationships; contraception and reproduction; STls and HIV prevention; etc. Students learn about health discrepancies in LGBTQ+ populations, the need for competency in practice with LGBTQ+ patients, and current best practices.
-This concentration is a partnership with the Kinsey Institute and provides students the opportunity to tour labs and work with faculty researchers on a range of topics related to sex and sexuality.
+This concentration is a partnership with the Kinsey Institute and provides students the opportunity to work with faculty researchers on a range of topics related to sex and sexuality.

 Curriculum and Timeline

 Students completing the Human Sexuality and Health concentration fulfill the same core curriculum as students in other concentrations.
-The didactic components provide a strong academic and experiential foundation in a range of issues related to sex, gender and sexuality as they relate to the practice of medicine that will be vital for completion of the core curriculum project and product.
+The didactic components provide a strong academic and experiential foundation in a range of issues related to sex, gender, and sexuality as they relate to the practice of medicine that will be vital for completion of the core curriculum project and product.